-

 I have areas of ground that are either very heavy clay, or are decomposed granite with stones left over from the building of the house.
 Some trees don’t receive the drainage they need from irrigation because of the clay, which causes the roots to suffocate, or else plants dry up because water perculates too swiftly through the soil.

+This brush pile against the fence was reduced to a quarter of its size.
 I also have stacks of brush that were left when the garden was created as hiding places for animals while the garden grew.
 I don’t need that many brush piles anymore now that the garden is large.
 I have three wire cages filled with woodier weeds and prunings that are in ‘slow compost’ mode, and leftover trimmings from bamboo used in bridge construction.
 Perfect hugelkultur components!

 I targeted an area between the pathway and a plant guild with two apricots and vegetables in it.
 When it rains that area has standing water on it because of the clay content.
 The area should become part of the guild, but the soil needs mucho amending.
 I have areas like this all around the property.
 How to amend two acres of soil?
 How to get rid of the ever-rising mountains of prunings?
 How to make the rain water permiate the soil and perculate down rather than sheet across?
 One guess.
 Yep, hugelkultur.
 I bury that wood!